Expungement of Multiple Convictions

-For assaultive crimes or serious misdemeanors, a victim must be notified if an expungement motion gets filed and has the right to object and appear in court for the motion.
-The prosecutor is required to attempt to find the victim under these circumstances and an objection from a victim can weigh heavily on a judge making an expungement decision.
-In these circumstances, a seasoned lawyer will know the best way to reduce the impact of an obstructive complainant and get the judge to see how it is in the best interest of the community and the defendant to grant the motion.
+The prosecutor must notify any victim of an expungement motion for assaultive crimes or serious misdemeanors.
+The victim has the right to object and appear in court for the motion.
+The prosecutor must attempt to find the victim under these circumstances, and an objection from a victim can weigh heavily on a judge making an expungement decision.
+In these circumstances, a seasoned lawyer will know the best way to reduce the impact of an obstructive complainant and get the judge to see how it is in the community’s best interest and the defendant to grant the motion.

 The criminal defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. have handled thousands of cases where we have requested that a conviction not be entered in a case or that a conviction be set aside or expunged.
-We have been able to develop a highly impressive and extremely persuasive method of making these requests before the various judges in Michigan and we would be happy to help anyone who would like to get a conviction off his or her record.
+We have developed a highly impressive and extremely persuasive method of making these requests before the various Michigan judges.
+We would be happy to help anyone who wants to get one or multiple convictions off their record.

 Although many judges attempt to focus on the facts of the original case, our lawyers can persuasively argue that Michigan law provides that a decision in an expungement case requires a balancing test between a defendant’s “circumstances and behavior” and the “public welfare.”
-Furthermore, the law provides that under the right circumstances, these motions should be liberally granted.
+Furthermore, the law provides that judges should grant these motions liberally under the right circumstances.

-If you have a prior conviction that you hope to get removed from your criminal history, call us today at (248) 263-6800 or kindly complete a Request for Assistance Form and we will promptly contact you.
-At the free consultation, we can determine your eligibility, discuss with you your options, and help you understand the process involved in these cases.
+Call our experienced expungement attorneys if you have a prior conviction that you hope to get removed from your criminal history.
+At the free consultation, we can determine your eligibility, discuss your options, and help you understand the process involved in these cases.
 If you are not technically eligible, we can also talk to you about other options that may be available or possible.